convisoappsec/conviso-docs/docs/integrations/codefresh.md

 ### Bringing Everything Together: Code Review & SAST Deploy

-The SAST analysis can be complementary to the code review performed by a Conviso professional, acting as input for that professional, too.
+The SAST project can be complementary to the code review performed by a Conviso professional, acting as input for that professional, too.
-Assuming the target project was cloned in an earlier step, the following job snippet sample will deploy code for code review and use the same diff identifiers to perform the SAST analysis in the pipeline:
+Assuming the target project was cloned in an earlier step, the following job snippet sample will deploy code for code review and use the same diff identifiers to perform the SAST project in the pipeline:

 ```yml
 flow_sample: